-“Secrets of the Maya Underworld” delves deep into the history of this ancient civilization that settled in the Mexican Yucatán, a peninsula the size of England that separates the Gulf of Mexico from the Caribbean Sea.
+“Secrets of the Maya Underworld” a 2004 documentary, delves deep into the history of this ancient civilization.
+They settled in the Mexican Yucatán, a peninsula the size of England that separates the Gulf of Mexico from the Caribbean Sea.
 They continue to thrive today, and also inhabit large areas of Southern Mexico, Guatemala, Belize, and Honduras.

-The Maya believed that the freshwater sink-holes, or cenotes, dotted across the area were sacred portals to the mythical underworld, called Xibalba, or “Place of Awe.”
+The Maya believed that the freshwater sink-holes, or cenotes, dotted across the area were sacred portals to the mythical underworld.
+They called this hidden world Xibalba, or “Place of Awe.”
 They are indeed portals to an incredible underground labyrinthine system of rivers.
 The term “cenote” derives from a word used by the low-land Yucatec Maya, to mean any location with accessible groundwater.
-The thousands of natural pools are only now being properly explored and understood, bringing more information to light about how this secret world was created by nature in a unique chain of dramatic events.
+The thousands of natural pools are only now being explored, bringing more information to light about how this secret world was created by nature in a unique chain of dramatic events.

-Modern technology has allowed deeper exploration of these cenotes, revealing a world of contorted caverns, underground rivers and dark recesses alive with stalactites, stalagmites, bats and some very ancient species.
+Technology has allowed deeper exploration of these cenotes, revealing a world of contorted caverns, underground rivers and dark recesses alive with stalactites, stalagmites, bats and some very ancient species.
 But how were these underground watercourses formed?
-It’s a mystery that is only now being pieced together, with scientists conjecturing it involved the birth and death of a coral reef and the impact of massive asteroid that is thought to have extinguished the dinosaurs.
+Scientists conjecture it involved the birth and death of a coral reef and the impact of massive asteroid that is thought to have extinguished the dinosaurs.

-In this program, two divers — one British and one American – explore the pools of the Yucatán peninsula in Mexico to discover new elements of the Mayan culture and civilisation.
+In this program, two divers — one British and one U.S. — explore the pools of the Yucatán peninsula in Mexico to discover new elements of the Mayan culture and civilization.

 “Cenotes really present us with the truest form of exploration found today.
-When we come up to the side of a cenote, we literally have no idea what we’ll find at the bottom of it until we investigate and for me, that is one of the greatest thrills about what we do.”, Sam explains.
+When we come up to the side of a cenote, we literally have no idea what we’ll find at the bottom of it until we investigate and for me, that is one of the greatest thrills about what we do,” Sam explained.

-It is only now that the true story of the Yucatán and the way the Maya civilisation flourished there, is becoming clear.
+The history of the Yucatán and the way the Maya civilization flourished there, is now becoming clearer.